hkennyv/react-electron-starter/README.md

 You can set any combination of these flags (i.e. `-mw` will build for mac and windows only)

+### `yarn electron`

+Opens an electron application in development mode.
+Must have a development server already running using `yarn start`.
+You can change the location of the development server in `public/electron.js` if you'd like.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**